redeyescripts/IP-Tool/README.md

 ## IP Tool
-This is an simple IP grabber tool for local and public ip addresses
+This is an simple IP grabber tool for local and public ip addresses you can either copy them